JPCortesP/DestinyAuthCore.NET/README.md

 - Restore the thing, using dotnet restore
 - Save the API Key and your Auth URL (from https://bungie.net/developer) into the UserSecrets storage (https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).
      - Use "ApiKey" and "AuthURL" to store string values.
+     - You might want to run the site first to get the URL Visual Studio / Kestrel gives you.
+If on Mac or Linux, should be something like https://localhost:5000/.
+On Windows it's the same unless you run it on Visual Studio (full).
 - Run the thing.
 Should work.